Johnny Blaze (Marvel)

 Powers and abilities

-The Spirit of Vengeance in Ghost Rider v5 #1.
+The Rider in Ghost Rider v5 #1.

 Blaze was shown to have supernatural senses allowing him to sense mystical occurrences near him.
 (Ghost Rider v9 #6)